Welcome to Uruno Lab

 ・Kyushu University, Medical Institute of Bioregulation, Fukuoka, Japan (2009-current): Associate Professor since 2.1.2014.

-Our body's physiology is maintained through complex interactions and signal transduction among diverse cell types.
-Disruption of these processes can lead to various diseases and aging.
-We aim to elucidate the molecular mechanisms underlying cancer, immune disorders, allergies, etc. by focusing on signal transduction pathways involved in cytoskeletal dynamics and metabolic regulation.
-We apply these findings to drug discovery and therapeutic development.
+Physiological homeostasis in the body is maintained through complex interactions and signal transduction among diverse cell types.
+Disruption of these processes contributes to the development of various diseases and aging.
+Our research aims to elucidate the molecular mechanisms underlying cancer, immune disorders, and allergic diseases by focusing on signal transduction pathways that regulate cytoskeletal dynamics and metabolic processes.
+We further seek to translate these findings into drug discovery and therapeutic strategies.

-Currently, we are investigating the patho/physiological roles of enzymatic sulfation and its metabolites in cancer–immune interactions within the tumor microenvironment as well as in host–pathogen interactions during infectious diseases.
-In addition, we are conducting a pioneering research on how acoustic stimuli affect metabolism and physiological responses in mammals with the goal of future social implementation
+Currently, we investigate the pathophysiological roles of enzymatic sulfation and its metabolites in cancer–immune interactions within the tumor microenvironment, as well as in host–pathogen interactions during infectious diseases.
+In addition, we are exploring how acoustic stimuli influence metabolism and physiological responses in mammals with the long-term goal of societal and biomedical applications.

 Takehito URUNO, Ph.D.